 Historic Preservation Commission

-The Historic Preservation Commission (HPC) is a quasi-judicial body that acts on Certificates of Appropriateness for development within the Downtown Boone Local Historic District and other designated Local Landmarks.
-The HPC also acts in an advisory capacity by making recommendations to Town Council to promote, enhance and preserve the character and historic landmarks or districts in the Town’s planning area.
+The Historic Preservation Commission (HPC) is both a quasi-judicial body that acts on Certificates of Appropriateness for development within the Downtown Boone Local Historic District and other designated Local Landmarks and an advisory board that makes recommendations to Town Council to promote, enhance and preserve the character and historic landmarks or districts in the Town’s planning area.

 The HPC consists of five (5) members appointed by Town Council for 3-year terms.
 All members shall be residents of the Town of Boone.

 To the extent qualified persons can be found, the majority of the Commission shall have demonstrated special interest, experience, or education in history, architecture, archaeology, or related fields, and to the extent persons may be found with the stated qualifications, the Town Council shall seek to appoint two persons with significant experience or knowledge in historic preservation, one person with significant experience or knowledge in building construction, and one person with significant experience or knowledge in architecture.